dikenokgolane-84/Exercises/README.md

 6. SQL Fundamentals

 ## Purpose
-These exercises are designed to help you learn and practice different aspects of SQL programming.
+These exercises are designed to help learn and practice different aspects of SQL programming.